 “Find great partners to compete with”

-Your classmate are a good measurement of progress.
-If you see them evolving and yourself stagnate, you may wonder if you dropped into a comfort zone too long.
+Your classmates are a good measure of your progress.
+If you see them improving while you remain stuck, it might be a sign that you have been in your comfort zone for too long.

-• I believe that competition is a great motivational boost to achieve more.
-As you evolve and improve with your classmate, it’s pretty cool to input some fun and challenge.
-Make your friends your best competitors, and give feedbacks to each other.
+I believe that competition provides a great motivational boost to achieve more.
+As you evolve and improve alongside your classmates, it’s really rewarding to add some fun and challenge.
+Make your friends your best competitors, and give each other feedback.

-If you don’t mind, I share with you few examples from my student time.
+I would like to share a few examples from my student days.

-I used to sit a huge sketching classes where we was more than 150 students (blending specialities of Design such as Fashion, Video games, Transport, Visual communication and Product design).
-For some students, such big classes was impersonal and boring.
-For some of us, it was a chance to play and have fun.
+I used to attend large sketching classes with more than 150 students, blending specialities of Design such as Fashion, Video games, Transport, Visual communication, and Product design.
+For some students, such big classes felt impersonal and boring.
+For others, it was an opportunity to play and have fun.

-After that, some work was displayed in the wall of the school.
-We could discuss about ours and other people work on how to improve ourselves.
-(Our critic sessions was informal and we learned a lot.
-We didn’t wait for the teachers to push us.)
+After that, some work was displayed on the school walls in the corridors for anyone to see.
+We could discuss our own and others’ work to improve ourselves.
+Our critique sessions were informal, and we learned a lot among us without waiting for teachers to push us.
+We were self-driven.

-My school has a private forum.
-To be honest, no much students went there to connect.
-But this is where I started to publish online my first sketches and share with other student designers.
-I enjoyed publishing some products, sneakers and even stuff within the group of Video game designers.
-This is how I connected to senior students and other design discipline.
+My school had a private forum online.
+To be honest, not many students went there to connect.
+But this is where I started publishing my first sketches online and sharing with other student designers.
+I enjoyed posting products, sneakers, and even stuff within the group of video game designers.
+This is how I connected to senior students and other design disciplines.

 E.g.3 “SKYPE quick sketching challenge!”

-I got a friend whose name is David Vong – he’s an amazing artist I admire for his wide creativity and persistence.
-On Skype, late night, we liked to make some drawing challenges.
-But what to draw ?
-One randomly picked one word randomly, the other a second word.
-We combined both, and we got a crazy subject for our “Quick sketching challenge !”
+I have a friend named David Vong, an amazing artist I admire for his creativity and persistence.
+On Skype, late at night, we liked to have drawing challenges.
+But what to draw?
+One would pick a word randomly, the other a second word.
+We combined both to get a crazy subject for our “Quick sketching challenge!”.

-We had 3 minutes to draw as fast as we can about these 2 words combination.
-It forces us to think and draw fast being creative in a short time.
+We had 3 minutes to draw as fast as we could about this combination of two words.
+It forced us to think and draw quickly while being creative in a short time.
 At the end of each session, we shared points and ways to improve.

-I don’t remember who came out with the idea, but we had a lot of fun !
+I don’t remember who came up with the idea, but we had a lot of fun!

 trefles

-Share your knowledge genuinely.
-Don’t expect to have anything in return.
-Positive things will naturally come back to you.
+Share your knowledge genuinely without expecting anything in return.
+Positive outcomes will naturally come back to you.

-Ocean eleven“BAD ARTISTS COPY, GOOD ARTISTS STEAL.”, SALVADOR DALI
+Ocean eleven“BAD ARTISTS COPY, GOOD ARTISTS STEAL.”, PABLO PICASSO

 (Picture from Ocean Eleven)

-I will be glad to hear from your experience and your opinion.
-So, leave a comment below !
+I would love to hear your experiences and opinions.
+Please leave a comment below!

 Related article: